City Commitment to Advancing Racial Equity

 - July 22 - Berry Dunn presented recommendations and findings to City Council in a study session.
 Council heard a presentation on the full report and also asked questions.

 - Aug.
 11-Sept.
-4 - Applications accepted for the city's new Diversity, Inclusivity and Social Equity Board.
+4 - Applications accepted for the city's new Diversity, Inclusivity and Social Equity (DISE) Board.

 - Recording of the June 17 town hall focused on the Northglenn Police Department